intel/llvm/sycl/doc/extensions/MaxWorkGroupQueries/max_work_group_query.md

 ## Introduction

-This extension adds two new device information descriptors.
+This extension adds functionally two new device information descriptors.
 They provide the ability to query a device for the maximum numbers of work-groups that can be submitted in each dimension as well as globally (across all dimensions).

 OpenCL never offered such query - which is probably why it is absent from SYCL.
 Now that SYCL supports back-ends where the maximum number of work-groups in each dimension can be different, having the ability to query that limit is crucial in writing safe and portable code.